nkashina/draft1.6api/silent.md

 ## 2. Acceptance:

-1. You need to add to your Terms and Policy agreement to share user data with us.
+1. You need to add to your Terms and Policy agreement to share user data with Mercuryo.
-2. You need to make an agreement with Mercuryo that Mercuryo will use the data for registration and will use it to third parties
+2. You need to make an agreement with Mercuryo that Mercuryo will use the data for registration and will use it to third parties.
-3. You need to ask users to accept  the Mercurio term  in your interface
+3. You need to ask users to accept  the Mercurio term  in your interface.

 ## 3. API methods:
-There is two API methods: one for users that already have mercuryo account and one for new ones
+There is two API methods: one for users that already have mercuryo account and one for new ones.

 1. **Silent Login**